Taman Ayun Temple: The Beautiful Garden Temple of Bali

 Where is this temple situated in?

 Bali is such a little island which is very dense, so you will never found hardships in trying to reach this place.
-Located just 18 kilometres from Denpasar, this temple is located in the vicinity of Mengwi village, which in itself is a nice village to visit (that being said, Badung is a place that is also a good place if you are looking for a sight).
+Located just 18 kilometers from Denpasar, this temple is located in the vicinity of Mengwi village, which in itself is a nice village to visit (that being said, Badung is a place that is also a good place if you are looking for a sight).
 If you want go to this temple, you just need to go to Denpasar, chart or rent yourself a car, and go west.
 The journey will take no more than an hour, so it is not a place that is hard to reach.

 Why is it called Taman Ayun temple?